-- (a) he is sufficiently qualified in accordance with regulation 7 to carry on any activity constituting public practice in the country to which the certificate applied for relates; - (b) he is fit and proper within the meaning of regulation 8;
+(a) he is sufficiently qualified in accordance with regulation 7 to carry on any activity constituting public practice in the country to which the certificate applied for relates;

-- (c) he holds the necessary PII in accordance with regulation 9; and - (d) he has made arrangements for the continuity of his practice in accordance with regulation 11.
+- (b) he is fit and proper within the meaning of regulation 8; - (c) he holds the necessary PII in accordance with regulation 9; and - (d) he has made arrangements for the continuity of his practice in accordance with regulation 11.

 - (1) Qualification for a practising certificate - (a) To be qualified to hold a global practising certificate authorising a member for the carrying on of any activity constituting public practice, except accepting appointments as an auditor, an individual must have been a member of the Association continuously for a period of not less than two years and either: - (i) (aa) completed three years' practical training in an ACCA approved employer, working either as an employee or sub-contractor, under the supervision of a suitably experienced member or another person having in the opinion of Council adequate qualification; and - (bb) at least two years of practical training must be completed after the individual's admission to membership and must comply with the requirement at regulation 7(2).
-The remaining training period may be completed before or after, or partly before and partly after, the individual's admission to membership and must include experience in the matters set out in Appendix 2 of the Membership Regulations in an ACCA approved employer; and - (cc) completed a practising certificate training record; or - (ii) previously held an equivalent certificate issued to members by the Association prior to 1 January 2009. - (b) The following transitional provision applies until 31 December 2009: an individual who became a member of the Association prior to 1 January 2005, and whose training has not been in an ACCA approved employer, may, instead of the requirement at regulation 7(1)(a)(i), complete five years' supervised experience in the specialist field in which he or she intends to work, of which at least two years must have been completed after admission to membership. - (c) An individual practising in a country other than a designated territory and who holds a practising certificate from a recognised national body or regulatory authority in that country may apply for a practising certificate which is valid only in that country, in which case the individual will be exempted from regulation 7(1)(a)(i).
-If such an individual wishes to obtain a global practising certificate, regulation 7(1)(a)(i) will apply. - (d) The requirements at regulations 7(1)(a)(i)(bb) and (cc) above do not apply to Zimbabwe or any other country that Council may designate from time to time, where the licensing body of the country to which the certificate relates does not require practical training to have taken place after the individual's admission to membership in order to issue a practising certificate.
+The remaining training period may be completed before or after, or partly before and partly after, the individual's admission to membership and must include experience in the matters set out in Appendix 2 of the Membership Regulations in an ACCA approved employer; and - (cc) completed a practising certificate training record; or - (ii) previously held an equivalent certificate issued to members by the Association prior to 1 January 2010. - (b) An individual practising in a country other than a designated territory and who holds a practising certificate from a recognised national body or regulatory authority in that country may apply for a practising certificate which is valid only in that country, in which case the individual will be exempted from regulation 7(1)(a)(i).
+If such an individual wishes to obtain a global practising certificate, regulation 7(1)(a)(i) will apply. - (c) The requirements at regulations 7(1)(a)(i)(bb) and (cc) above do not apply to Zimbabwe or any other country that Council may designate from time to time, where the licensing body of the country to which the certificate relates does not require practical training to have taken place after the individual's admission to membership in order to issue a practising certificate. - (d) Any experience gained by an individual whilst carrying on public practice in breach of regulation 3 shall not count towards supervised experience referred to in regulation 7(1)(a).

-- 2.2 Global Practising Regulations - (e) Any experience gained by an individual whilst carrying on public practice in breach of regulation 3 shall not count towards supervised experience referred to in regulations 7(1)(a) and 7(1)(b). - (2) Training requirements after admission to membership - (a) Training in an ACCA approved employer after admission to membership must cover all the following key areas of competence as set out in Appendix 1 to these regulations and must be recorded in the practising certificate training record: - (i) Professional Conduct (key area 1); - (ii) Technical (key areas 2-5: Accounting; Business advice, development and measurement; Taxation; Business assurance and internal review); and - (iii) Management (key area 6). - (b) Candidates for a practising certificate must achieve proficiency in the following elements of competence as set out in Appendix 1 to these regulations, which must be recorded in the practising certificate training record: - (i) all 5 mandatory elements of competence in relation to Professional Conduct; and - at least 8 elements of competence in relation to Technical skills, 6 of which must be key elements taken from at least 2 key areas; and - (iii) at least 2 elements of competence in relation to Management skills, 1 of which must be a key element.
+- (2) Training requirements after admission to membership - (a) Training in an ACCA approved employer after admission to membership must cover all the following key areas of competence as set out in Appendix 1 to these regulations and must be recorded in the practising certificate training record: - (i) Professional Conduct (key area 1); - (ii) Technical (key areas 2-5: Accounting; Business advice, development and measurement; Taxation; Business assurance and internal review); and - (iii) Management (key area 6). - (b) Candidates for a practising certificate must achieve proficiency in the following elements of competence as set out in Appendix 1 to these regulations, which must be recorded in the practising certificate training record: - all 5 mandatory elements of competence in relation to Professional Conduct; and - (ii) at least 8 elements of competence in relation to Technical skills, 6 of which must be key elements taken from at least 2 key areas; and - (iii) at least 2 elements of competence in relation to Management skills, 1 of which must be a key element.